-- 1) Maximum Maturity 5 years - 2) Maximum allocation 30%

-- 3) Maximum allocation per institution 5% regardless of sector - 4) Credit Must be rated in a rating category of "A" (long-term) or its equivalent or better or A-1 (short-term) or its equivalent or better, by a nationally recognized statistical-rating organization. - 7.
-Commercial Paper are short-term unsecured promissory notes issued by various economic entities in the open market to finance certain short-term credit needs.
+- 1) Maximum Maturity 5 years - 2) Maximum allocation 30% - 3) Maximum allocation per institution 5% regardless of sector - 4) Credit Must be rated in a rating category of "A" (long-term) or its equivalent or better or A-1 (short-term) or its equivalent or better, by a nationally recognized statistical-rating organization.

+7. Commercial Paper are short-term unsecured promissory notes issued by various economic entities in the open market to finance certain short-term credit needs.

-- 1) Prime quality of the highest ranking or of the highest letter and numerical rating as provided for by nationally recognized statistical-rating organization. - 2) Issuing corporation must be organized and operating within the United States. - 3) Issuing corporation must have total assets in excess of five hundred million dollars (\$500,000,000). - 4) Issuing corporation must be rated in a rating category of "A" or its equivalent or higher by a nationally recognized statistical-rating organization for the issuer's debt, other than commercial paper. - 5) Purchases may not exceed 270 days maturity. - 6) Purchases may not represent more than 10% of the outstanding paper of an issuing corporation. - 7) Purchases may not exceed 25% of the agency's surplus money.
+- 1) Prime quality of the highest ranking or of the highest letter and numerical rating as provided for by nationally recognized statistical-rating organization. - 2) Issuing corporation must be organized and operating within the United States. - 3) Issuing corporation must have total assets in excess of five hundred million dollars (\$500,000,000). - 4) Issuing corporation must be rated in a rating category of "A" or its equivalent or higher by a nationally recognized statistical-rating organization for the issuer's debt, other than commercial paper. - 5) Purchases may not exceed 270 days maturity. - 6) Purchases may not represent more than 10% of the outstanding paper of an issuing corporation. - $\frac{76}{25\%}$ Purchases may not exceed $\frac{25\%40\%}{25\%40\%}$ of the agency's surplus money. - 7) No more than 10% of the agency's total investment assets may be in the commercial paper and the medium-term notes of any single issuer.

-- 1) Maximum maturity 270 days - 2) Maximum allocation 25% - 3) Maximum allocation per issuer 5% per issuer regardless of sector. - 4) Credit CA GC Section 53601 requirements. - 8.
-Medium Term Notes (MTNs) issued by corporations organized and operating within the United States.
+- 1) Maximum maturity 270 days - 2) Maximum allocation - 25%40%, effective until January 1, 2026.
+After January 1, 2026, maximum allocation 25%. - 3) Maximum allocation per issuer 5% per issuer regardless of sector. - 4) Credit CA GC Section 53601 requirements.

+8. Medium Term Notes (MTNs) issued by corporations organized and operating within the United States.
-- 1) Maximum of five years maturity

-- Shall be rated in a rating category of "A" or its equivalent or better by a nationally recognized statistical ratings organization.

-- 3) May not exceed 30% of surplus money
+- 1) Maximum of five years maturity - 2) Shall be rated in a rating category of "A" or its equivalent or better by a nationally recognized statistical ratings organization. - 3) May not exceed 30% of surplus money - 4) No more than 10% of the agency's total investment assets may be in the commercial paper and the medium-term notes of any single issuer.